 In conclusion, then, permit me to insist upon the right use of language.
 Spiritualism is not universal, because it is the opponent of Materialism, which latter is in man's spirit, and is outside of Spiritualism.
-In the largest definition Materialism may be said to "comprehend man and the universe, all their varied relations," etc.; because matter, or substance, was at the be-ginning of the earth, "when the first living form was created," and it may be said that the same substance, the same essential matter, "reaches into the illimitable future, borne enward by man's immortality."
-Hence it is equally reasonable to affirm, with the spirit intelligence that dictated the Arcana of Spiritualism, that Materialism is the knowledge of everything. ism "is the knowledge of everything . . . it embraces all that is known, all that can be known," etc.
+In the largest definition Materialism may be said to "comprehend man and the universe, all their varied relations," etc.; because matter, or substance, was at the beginning of the earth, "when the first living form was created," and it may be said that the same substance, the same essential matter, "reaches into the illimitable future, borne onward by man's immortality."
+Hence it is equally reasonable to affirm, with the spirit intelligence that dictated the Arcana of Spiritualism, that Materialism "is the knowledge of everything it embraces all that is known, all that can be known," etc.

 But the true use of language, it seems to me, in all candor, necessitates definite thought, and calls for legitimately definite expression of that thought.
-For example: A Materialist is one who believes in Materialism, which is the exact opposite of Spiritualism; and a Spiritualist is one who believes in Spiritualism, which is the exact opposite of Materialism.
-The Materialist cultivates the knowledge and the science of forms and forces, both speculative and exact; while the Spiritualist cultivates medium ship, circles, and the various means of proving the existence of, and holding communication with spirits.
-On both sides we find Harmonial Philosophers-minds who repose intuitively and intellectually upon the immutable foundation of Nature and Reason.
-At this point Brother Tutile says: "The Harmonial Philosophy has one advantage: its literature is almost, if not quite, exclusively from the pen of one man, A. J. Davis, and it may be appealed to as a whole, while the literature of Spiritualism is formed by contributions from innumerable sources, both spiritual and mortal."
+For example: A Materialist is one who believes in Materialism, which is the exact opposite of Spiritualism; and a Spiritualist is one who believes in Spiritualism, which is the exact Deposite of Materialism.
+The Materialist cultivates the knowledge and the science of forms and forces, both speculative and exact; while the Spiritualist cultivates mediumship, circles, and the various means of proving the existence of, and holding communication with spirits.
+On both sides we find the proposal philosophars-minds who repose Harmonial Philosophers-minds who repose intuitively and intellectually upon the immutable foundation of Nature and Reason.
+At this point Brother Tuttle says: "The Harmonial Philosophy has one advantage: its literature, is almost, if not quite, exclusively from the pen of one man, A. J. Davis, and it may be appealed to as a whole, while the literature of Spiritualism is formed by contributions from innumerable sources, both spiritual and mortal/

-In answer to this it may be truthfully

-said that there are many writers and teachers of Harmonial Philosophy, on both sides of the Atlantic, who, probably, have never read, and perhaps do not care to read, a single line written by A. J. Davis.
-Emerson is an illustration.
-All the best utterances by Alger, Frothingham, Chadwick, Adler.
-Beecher, Clarke, etc., illustrate the identity of inwrought truth.
-And ministers of the state of ters and writers, more orthodox than these, teach Spiritualism substantially whenever they treat subjects which include miracles, supernatural occurrences, and angelic guardianship.
-Thus both Spiritualism and the Harmonial Philosophy obtain expression through minds and lips that, externally may be total strangers to most of our litermay be total strangers to most of our literature and special experiences.
-Therefore 1 hold that it is erroneous to affirm that either the literature of Spiritualism or of Harmonial Philosophy, is confined to cortain lines of books and pamphlets.
+In answer to this it may be truthfully said that there are many writers and teachers of Harmonial Philosophy, on both sides of the Atlantic, who, probably, have never read, and perhaps do not corta to read, a single line written by A. J. L. S. Emerson is an illustration.
+All the best utterances by Alger, Frothingham, Chadwick, Adler, Beecher, Clarke, etc., illustrate the identity of inwrought truth.
+And minisidentity of inwrought truth.
+And ministers and writers, more orthodox than these, teach Spiritualism substantially whenever they treat subjects which include miracles, supernatural occurrences, and angelic guardianship.
+Thus both Spiritualism and the Harmonial Philosophy obtain expression through minds and lips that, externally may be total strangers to most of our literature and special experiences.
+Therefore hold that it is erroneous to affirm that either the literature of Spiritualism or of Harmonial Philosophy, is confined to certain lines of books and pamphlets.

 But there is nothing alarming to be apprehended from this perihelion of preachers and teachers of the people at large.
-The Sun of Truth will continue to be adequate to the emergency.
-The solar system will not be thrown upon beamsend.
+The Sun of Truth will continue to be adequate to the emergency The solar system will not be thrown upon beamsend.
 It is firmly built and truly ballasted.

-Climaxes, crises, transitions, revolutions, conflicts, diseases, of one kind or another, are always here or just coming, and it is intellectual blindness and moral weakness combined which cause men to look forward to changes with fear and trembling.
-Physical changes and spiritual changes occur every day and every hour in the universe.
-Sometimes we know of them by science, and sometimes we feel them by actual contact with the moving forces, but in every instance the system of nature goes forward, progressing like an epic.
+Climaxes, crises, transitions, revolutions, conflicts, diseases, of one kind or another, are always here or just coming, and it is in-tellectual blindness and moral weakness combined which cause men to look forward to changes with fear and trembling.
+Physical changes and spiritual changes occur every day and every hour in the universe. sometimes we know of them by science, sometimes we know of them by science, sometimes we foll them by actual contact with the moving forces, but in every instance the system of nature goes forward, progressing like an epic.